 The National Sclerotinia Initiative was created by a coalition of commodity associations to minimize the devastating effects of this disease on affected crops, including the U.S. Canola Association, American Soybean Association, National Dry Bean Council, National Sunflower Association and USA Dry Pea and Lentil Council.
 This multi-state, multi-crop research program is administered by the U.S. Department of Agriculture’s Agricultural Research Service.
 Grant proposals are reviewed by regional research committees.

 This competitive research grant program began in 2002 when Congress awarded $960,000 to it for the first time and it has been funded each year since from around $1 million to more than $1.7 million.
-This is due to many accomplishments (2017 and 2018 projects are listed separately), which prove how far research dollars can go.
+This is due to many accomplishments, which prove how far research dollars can go.
 For example, the initiative led to the development of canola cultivars with improved tolerance to sclerotinia.